ANSAKsoftware/exifax-testfax/README.md

 ## How to Use -- mysql side

 1. `git clone` this repository into some arbitrary location
-2. customize `testFaxFunc.mysql`. (see sectinons for **North America** vs. **Everywhere Else** below)
+2. customize `testFaxFunc.mysql`. (see sections for **North America** vs. **Everywhere Else** below)
 3. You may want to create a branch local to your environment with your changes so that you can track them.
-4. Execute `testFaxFunc.mysql` against a specific database name in your msyql instance.
+4. Execute `testFaxFunc.mysql` against a specific database in your msyql instance.

 After this, the existence or not of `testFaxFunc.mysql` is irrelevant to the operation of fax forwarding.

 Take note of the access details for where `testFaxFunc.mysql` was executed so that you can configure `exim` to access it, too.

 ### Customizing for North America
-The default content of the file purifies 10 and 11 digit numbers for use in North American contexts.
-Telephone numbers of any other form than `1NXXNXXXXXX` or `NXXNXXXXXX` (where N is any digit 2 through 9, and X is any digit 0 through 9) are rejected. `900` numbers are also rejected.
+The default filter accepts only 10 and 11 digit numbers as is commonly required in North American contexts.
+Telephone numbers of any form other than `1NXXNXXXXXX` or `NXXNXXXXXX` (where N is any digit 2 through 9, and X is any digit 0 through 9) are rejected. `900` numbers which are all used to access high-cost-per-minute services are also rejected.

 Additionally, the mysql database initializes empty tables of `allowed_codes` and `blocked_codes`.